 “The Panorama Rock lies one mile south-west of Ilkley, and from a height of 800 feet… About 100 yards to the west of this spot appears to be some kind of rough inclosure, formed of low walls of loose stones, and within it are the three finest sculptured stones near Ilkley.
 They lie almost in a straight line East to West… The third and most westerly stone of the group measures 10ft. by 9ft. and lies almost horizontally, having its face slightly inclined.
 On it are carved twenty-seven cups, fourteen of which have concentric rings round them.
 Some of the cups have connecting grooves, and three have the ladder-shaped pattern before referred to.”

-Notes from a few years later told that this carving was still in situ when the companion carvings were moved and imprisoned behind railings across from St. Margaret’s Church in Ilkley.
-The carving was shown at the grid reference given above on the 1895 Ordnance Survey map of the region before the reservoir was built, correcting the coordinates given in Boughey & Vickerman’s (2003) otherwise fine survey.
+Notes from a few years later told that this carving was still in situ, about the time when some companion petroglyphs were moved and imprisoned behind railings across from St. Margaret’s Church in Ilkley.
+The carving was shown at the grid reference given above on the 1895 Ordnance Survey map of the region before the reservoir was built, correcting the coordinates given in Boughey & Vickerman’s (2003) survey.
 They described this very ornate carving thus:

 “According to Thornton Dale (1880), this was a large rock with 27 cup, eighteen of which had single rings.
 Some of the cups had connecting grooves and three had the same ladder motif as the Panorama Stone.”

 - Allen, J. Romilly, “The Prehistoric Rock Sculptures of Ilkley,” in Journal of the British Archaeological Association, volume 35, 1879.

 - Allen, J. Romilly, “Notice of Sculptured Rocks near Ilkley,” in Journal of the British Archaeological Association, volume 38, 1882.